-Tracking and Soft-Start (TRACK/SS Pins)
+Tracking and Soft-Start (TRACK/SS1, TRACK/SS2, SS3 Pins)

-The start-up of each V{OUT} is controlled by the voltage on the respective TRACK/SS pin.
-When the voltage on the TRACK/SS pin is less than the internal 0.8V reference, the LTC3857 regulates the V{FB} pin voltage to the voltage on the TRACK/SS pin instead of 0.8V.
-The TRACK/SS pin can be used to program an external soft-start function or to allow V{OUT} to track another supply during start-up.
+The start-up of each V{OUT} is controlled by the voltage on the respective TRACK/SS pin (TRACK/SS1 for channel 1, TRACK/SS2 for channel 2, SS3 for channel 3).
+When the voltage on the TRACK/SS pin is less than the internal 0.8V reference (1.2V reference for the boost channel), the LTC3859 regulates the V{FB} pin voltage to the voltage on the TRACK/SS pin instead of the internal reference.
+Likewise, the TRACK/SS pin for the buck channels can be used to program an external soft-start function or to allow V{OUT} to track another supply during start-up.